arthfl/talk_byop/byop.md

 # A pod with a shared "volume"

-* Both containers in the pod have the same directory mounted
+* Both containers have `/srv/somevolume`, which is a bind-mount to the hosts `/tmp/somevolume`
 * They are now able to access and write the same files

+# Conclusion

+* I'm really glad somebody automated all of that already

+# Questions?

+* ?

 # Sources